Note on coisotropic Floer homology and leafwise fixed points: Local Floer homology for an arbitrary coisotropic submanifold

+Consider now the situation in which $(M,\om)$ is any symplectic manifold, $N$ an arbitrary closed coisotropic submanifold of $M$, and $\phi=(\phi^t)$ a Hamiltonian flow on $M$ whose restriction to $N$ stays ``$C^0$-close'' to the inclusion $N\to M$, such that $(N,\phi^1)$ is nondegenerate.
+We also fix an $\om$-compatible almost complex structure $J$ on $M$.
 Heuristically, we define the local Floer homology $\HF(N,\phi,J)$ as follows.
-Its chain complex is generated by the points $x\in\Fix(N,\phi)$, for which there is a ``short'' path from $x$ to $\phi(x)$ within the isotropic leaf through $x$.
+Its chain complex is generated by the points $x\in\Fix(N,\phi^1)$, for which there is a ``short'' path from $x$ to $\phi^1(x)$ within the isotropic leaf through $x$.

-To explain the boundary operator $\dd=\dd_{N,\phi,J}$, we denote by $\iota:N\to M$ the inclusion map.
-We equip the product $M\x N$ with the presymplectic form $\om\oplus(-\iota^*\om)$.
+To explain the boundary operator $\dd=\dd_{N,\phi,J}$, we denote by $i_N:N\to M$ the inclusion map.
+We equip the product $M\x N$ with the presymplectic form $\om\oplus(-i_N^*\om)$.
 By \cite[Lemma 4]{ZiC0} there exists a symplectic submanifold $\wt M$ of $M\x N$ that contains the diagonal

 as a Lagrangian submanifold.
 We shrink $\wt M$, so that it is a Weinstein neighbourhood of $\wt N$.
-The map $\phi$ induces a Hamiltonian diffeomorphism $\wt\phi$ between two open neighbourhoods of $\wt N$ in $\wt M$.
+The flow $\phi$ induces a Hamiltonian flow $\wt\phi$ that is defined on an open neighbourhood $\wt N$ of $\wt M$.
 The structure $J$ induces an almost complex structure $\wt J$ on $\wt M$ that is $\wt\om$-compatible.

-The boundary operator $\dd$ is now defined to be the boundary operator of the ``local Lagrangian Floer homology'' of $\left(\wt M,\wt\om,\wt N,\wt\phi^{-1}(\wt N),\wt J\right)$.
-This map counts finite energy $\wt J$-holomorphic strips in $\wt M$ that stay ``close'' to $\wt N$, have Viterbo-Maslov index $1$, map the lower and upper boundaries of the strip to $\wt N$ and $\wt\phi^{-1}(\wt N)$, and connect two intersection points of $\wt N$ and $\wt\phi^{-1}(\wt N)$.
-Such points correspond to points $x\in\Fix(N,\phi)$, for which there exists a short path from $x$ to $\phi(x)$ within a leaf.
+The boundary operator $\dd$ is now defined to be the boundary operator of the ``local Lagrangian Floer homology'' of $\left(\wt M,\wt\om,\wt N,\wt\phi,\wt J\right)$.
+This map counts finite energy $\wt J$-holomorphic strips in $\wt M$ that stay ``close'' to $\wt N$, have Viterbo-Maslov index $1$, map the lower and upper boundaries of the strip to $\wt N$ and $(\wt\phi^1)^{-1}(\wt N)$, and connect two intersection points of $\wt N$ and $(\wt\phi^1)^{-1}(\wt N)$.
+Such points correspond to points $x\in\Fix(N,\phi^1)$, for which there exists a short path from $x$ to $\phi^1(x)$ within a leaf.
 (See \cite[Lemma 6]{ZiC0}.)